New Urbanism: The Problems of Urbanization Research Paper

 New Urbanism

-New urbanism is an alternative urban development paradigm that departs from traditional automobile-oriented development favored in the last half century.
+New urbanism is an alternative urban development paradigm that departs from traditional automobile-oriented development favored in the last half-century.
 Current developments both in the United States and Europe adopt new urbanism as a new urban redevelopment strategy.
-New urbanism is the response of many architects, planners and designers to the urban sprawl that continued to spread in most urban centers.
+New urbanism is the response of many architects, planners, and designers to the urban sprawl that continued to spread in most urban centers.
 The main principle of new urbanism is to restore the pedestrianization of communities while still maintaining traditional development principles of neighborhoods.
 New urbanism is also known as “neotraditional design, transit-oriented development, and traditional neighborhood development.”
 (Steuteville)

 New urbanism applies modern design ideas while appropriately designating and converting spaces to become more functional.
 For example, residential areas have houses built with modern amenities.
 Shopping or commercial areas need to have adequate parking spaces but they need not be visible in the storefront.
-Adequate access to parking lots and transport nodes through pedestrianized paths and walkways eliminate congestion.
+Adequate access to parking lots and transport nodes through pedestrianized paths and walkways eliminates congestion.
 New urbanism blends the new with the old.
-Instead of the standard grid type subdivisions of roads, new urbanism adopts a t-intersection to deflect traffic noise and create interest (Steuteville).
+Instead of the standard grid-type subdivisions of roads, new urbanism adopts a t-intersection to deflect traffic noise and create interest (Steuteville).

 Andres Duany and Elizabeth Plater-Zyberk included the following elements that constitute new urbanism development:

 1. Neighborhoods have a center.
-It could be open green space, a square or a busy intersection;
+It could be open green space, a square, or a busy intersection;

 2. Residential areas are within five-minute walk to the center or 2,000 feet away;